Your browser does not support JavaScript! Please enable the settings.

 Because team size negatively affects communication quality, agile organizations favor smaller teams.
 For example, two five-member teams are generally preferable to one ten-member team.

 Traditionally, with waterfall, stakeholders create requirements that are then passed on to different teams to complete throughout the project timeline, causing information silos, reducing flexibility, and often resulting in more expensive solutions.
-Cross-functional teams avoid these problems by working together from the very beginning of the project.
+Agile Cross-functional teams avoid these problems by working together from the very beginning of the project.

 However, solution delivery with the agile framework in place requires a broad range of expertise.
 Technical teams can create, test, and, if applicable, deploy a solution element.
 But in order to do that, the scrum team requires guidance.
-This is where the two speciality roles of cross-functional agile teams come into play.
+This is where the two speciality roles of cross-functional agile team definition come into play.

-Every cross-functional agile team includes a product owner and a scrum master that guides the team throughout the development process.
+Every agile cross functional team includes a product owner and a scrum master that guides the team throughout the development process.

 As the name suggests, product owners are responsible for driving the development of a product.
 This person prioritizes product requirements, team backlog, and features in order to maximize return on investment.
 The product owner assesses the product based on how well it satisfies the end goals.